Acute Kidney Failure

 There are so many things to be thankful about from all of this.
 I'm thankful we did not make it home.
 If we had made it home, we probably would have wasted a lot of precious time trying to treat him ourselves.
 I'm thankful my Dad, who lives 2 hours away, just happened to be a couple miles down the road from the hospital visiting friends.
-It was great to have him to lean on and pray over us.
+It was great to have him to lean on.
 I'm thankful the kidneys began working again properly.
 That was a long wait for those tests, but they did exactly as they were supposed to.
 I'm thankful we now know a lot more about preventing anything like this again.
 We will be the most hydrated couple at the next tournament, for sure!
 Water and electrolytes.
 Water and electrolytes.
 Water AND electrolytes.

 We definitely left this weekend with a newfound respect for a Texas summer day.
 Please, please, please take every warning and precaution to heart.
 My husband is healthy.
 My husband is fit.
 And this hit him with so much force, it nearly did irreversible damage.